 Historically, initial demand for our hospitality services has been driven by our customers' capital spending programs related to the construction and development of natural resource projects and associated infrastructure, as well as the exploration for oil and natural gas.
 Long-term demand for our services has been driven by natural resource production, maintenance and operation of those facilities as well as expansion of those sites.
 In general, industry capital spending programs are based on the outlook for commodity prices, production costs, economic growth, global commodity supply/demand, estimates of resource production and the expectations of our customers' shareholders.
 As a result, demand for our hospitality services is largely sensitive to expected commodity prices, principally related to oil, met coal, LNG and iron ore, and the resultant impact of these commodity price expectations on our customers' spending.
-Other factors that can affect our business and financial results include the general global economic environment, including inflationary pressures, supply chain disruptions and labor shortages, volatility affecting the banking system and financial markets, availability of capital to the natural resource industry and regulatory changes in Canada, Australia and other markets, including governmental measures introduced to fight climate change.
+Other factors that can affect our business and financial results include the general global economic environment, including inflationary pressures, supply chain disruptions and labor shortages, volatility affecting the banking system and financial markets, including governmental measures introduced to fight climate change.